 These fees are awarded on a summary basis using the same analysis as applied to temporary motions for child support and/or maintenance.

-In my experience, an award of interim attorneys fees is almost never greater than what a party has already paid their own attorneys.
+In my experience, an award of interim attorneys fees is almost never greater than what the other party has already paid their own attorneys.

 Temporary Use Of The Marital Home During A Divorce